kangidjoel/message-broker/README.md

 <br/>
 </div>

-Program sederhana untuk melakukan pengambilan data dari social media (twitter) menggunakan API dan dikirimkan ke telegram (telegram API)
 CPSSSIMBOT
+Simple app to get user newest status (single data) from specific user account and send it to telegram

+Using:
+- OAuth 1.0 Conventional auth using key and secret key
-- OAuth 1.0 & OAuth 2.0
+- OAuth 2.0 usering Bearer Token Auth
--
--
--

 ### requirements
 - Windows 10, Ubuntu 18.04 x64